 In 1839, at Christ Church, Oxford, 20 anonymous undergraduates from Oxford University formed an association for sacrificial giving.
 The Oxford Movement set aside £20 per annum in order to ‘build a Church which should be substantial, beautiful, and handsomely adorned, in a place to be decided on when the funds allowed’, in 1842 the hamlet of Bussage was selected as the place most in need of a church, and the foundation stone for St Michaels and All Angels church was laid on 21st November 1844.
 The church was built on a shelf of land by a yew tree overlooking the steep wooded valley – romantic yet inaccessible.
 Designed by J.P.
 Harrison, as first built it consisted of a chancel with vestry, nave and tower at the west end and a south porch in the style of the Decorated Period.
 The need for further room to seat the inmates of the Bussage House of Mercy soon led to the addition of the south aisle.
 In October 1846, the church was consecrated by Bishop Monk of Gloucester.
 A procession of 44 priests accompanied the Bishop from the Ram Inn, where they vested.

 Another important event connected with the ecclesiastical life of the new parish was the foundation in 1851 of the Bussage House of Mercy (called from 1932 St. Michael’s Home).
+The original building was in the grounds of Brownshill House and whilst not within the actual limits of the new parish, did lie within the tything.
+Its link to St Michaels and All Angels meant it was known as the Bussage House of Mercy, even though it was located in the neighbouring Brownshill.
 Houses of Mercy were Anglican institutions ostensibly set up to house ‘fallen women’, the inmates considered to be sexual promiscuous, working in prostitution or in the case of many, simply unmarried mothers, a situation considered unacceptable at the time.
 This background necessitated moral and domestic training.
 Founded by the Rev. Robert Suckling, first Vicar of Bussage, Bishop Armstrong and Grace Anne Poole, first Mother Superior, it housed 26 girls, aged 14-18 years.
 In 1900 following the death of Mrs Poole, the Wantage Community of Sisters undertook the property’s management.
 However, in 1947 they too withdrew and the Home was forced to close down in 1949.
 It was given to the Society of the Incarnation of Birmingham for charitable work of the Church of England and in 1959 the work of the trustees was completed when the proceeds of the trust were paid into the Church Moral Aid Association.